 He is a regular speaker at legal education seminars sponsored by the Maryland Bankruptcy Bar Association and the Turnaround Management Association.
 In recent years, his presentations at these seminars have included the “Use of Experts in Bankruptcy Valuations,” “Recent Developments in Bankruptcy Jurisdiction and Venue,” “Predatory Lending and Creditor Abuse in Bankruptcy Matters,” and “Electronic Discovery in Bankruptcy Litigation.”

 Recently, Chambers USA has recognized Rich as a leader and notable practitioner in the area of bankruptcy litigation.
 Since 2013, his peers selected him continuously for inclusion in The Best Lawyers in America® in the field of Bankruptcy and Creditor-Debtor Rights Law.
+Since 2011, Maryland Super Lawyers has selected him for inclusion in its list for his bankruptcy, business litigation, and creditor/debtor rights practices.

 - West Virginia University College of Law (J.D., 1998)